-How to Share an IPTV Playlist Safely
+How to Share a Curated IPTV Playlist With Anyone, Safely

 Responsible Use